Adagio for Strings: Notable use

 Adagio for Strings can also be heard on many film and television soundtracks, including The Elephant Man (1980), Platoon (1986), Lorenzo's Oil (1992), and Outlander (2019).
 More comedic or lighthearted uses of it have appeared in the film Amélie (2001) and on episodes of the sitcoms Seinfeld, The Simpsons, American Dad!, and South Park.

 Adaptations

 The group eRa included Adagio for Strings in their 2009 album Classics.
 English rock group Muse interpolated Adagio for Strings on their songs "Plug In Baby" and "Interlude".

 The work is popular in the electronic dance music genre, notably in trance.
-Artists, including DJs who have covered it include William Orbit, Ferry Corsten, and Tiësto (eponymously titled single).
+Artists, including DJs who have covered it include William Orbit, Ferry Corsten, Tiësto (eponymously titled single) and Lucas & Steve.

-Hip-hop duo Mobb Deep sampled the piece in their 2025 songs “Down For You,” featuring Nas and Jorja Smith, and “Love The Way (Down For You PT2),” featuring Nas and H.E.R.